ryoya9826/ryoya9826.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Ryoya ANDO (安藤 遼哉 in Japanecse), a doctoral student at [Tokyo University of Science (TUS)](https://www.tus.ac.jp/en/fac/riko/math.html).
+I am Ryoya ANDO (安藤 遼哉 in Japanecse), a PhD student at [Tokyo University of Science (TUS)](https://www.tus.ac.jp/en/fac/riko/math.html).

 Studying on Commutative Algebra, especially Non-Noetherian rings.